 Review: Child Safety Seat Ease of Use Ratings, Editors of NHTSA, Not dated

-The Safety 1st OnBoard 35 Air receives 3.8 out of 5 stars in about 25 reviews.
+The Safety 1st OnBoard 35 Air receives 4.4 out of 5 stars in more than 20 reviews.
 The seat earns praise for its ample padding and spacious frame.
 Some reviewers report quality issues such as pilling fabric and jammed handles, while others find the fabric hot and the seat too large.
 Lack of stroller compatibility also garners complaints.

 6. Good Housekeeping